Sunday, October 31, 2010

 • “Dancing In The Street”: This Motown cover was recorded live in 1979 and later released as a B-side.
 It has not been heard from since.

-If some of the songs above had been included on the CDs as suggested, that only leaves a handful of leftovers that, given some shuffling to eliminate repetition, should have been on the 1998 upgrade of Odds & Sods.
-And we can’t state enough that Meaty Beaty Big And Bouncy should have been upgraded in the ‘90s too.
+If some of the songs above had been included on the CDs as suggested, that would only have left a handful of leftovers that, given some shuffling to eliminate repetition, should have been on the 1998 upgrade of Odds & Sods.
+And we can’t state enough that Meaty Beaty Big And Bouncy deserved an upgrade in the ‘90s too.

-Whether these would ever again appear officially was impossible to say considering how oddly their catalog has been handled even since the attempt to consolidate in the ‘90s.
+Whether the rest will ever again appear officially is impossible was impossible to say considering how oddly their catalog has been handled even since the attempt to consolidate in the ‘90s.
 Meanwhile, no less than four official hits collections appeared over the first decade of the 21st century, with only slight variations in their track sequences amid the occasional single edit.
 (Even the genuinely exciting From A Backstage Pass, a Keith-era live retrospective available only as an expensive premium from their fan club, got plundered for the retail-available Greatest Hits Live, which sported a disc full of inferior highlights from Join Together and more recent recordings, at the expense of several superior 1971 performances.)

 Indeed, the reissue trend has leaned heavily toward the Super Deluxe Edition and vinyl reproductions, all at great expenses to the average consumer, and trying for the dedicated fan.
 Any true rarities to be found will be scattered among yet further remasters of songs we have already, repeatedly.